Skip to content

 • Vertical forces:

-• Moments about any point:
+• Moments about A:

 Step 2: Shear Force Analysis

-Click to reveal shear calculations
+Click to reveal shear calculations at critical points

-• Negative sign indicates internal shear acts downward
+• Negative indicates downward internal shear force

 Shear Force Diagram